rudi77/CarND-PID-Control-Project/README.md

 # CarND-Controls-PID
 The goal of this project is to implement a PID controller and to tune its hyperparameters KP, KI, KD.
 The controller shall be able to keep the vehicle in the udacity's simulator on track at least for one round.
 The simulator provides the cross track error (CTE) which is the distance from the center of the track to the car, speed and angle of the car.
 The CTE is fed into the PID controller.
 The output is the steering value which is sent back to the simulator at every time step t.

-I started to tune the hyperparameters manually as it was described in the lessons.
+I started to tune the hyperparameters manually as it is described in the lessons.
+I started with the KP parameter.
+Then I tuned the KD and finally I played with the KI parameter.
 Finally, I tried to use the Twiddle algorithm for fine tuning.

 ## Observations
 * Proportional part: Tuning the KP parameter had the most effect on the controller.
 The proportional part is the main driving part of the controller.
 It changes its out output value in proportion of the CTE.
 The vehicle starts oscillating when the KP value is to high or when the car drives at high speed.
 If the value is too low then the vehicle reacts inadequate, especially in curves.
-* Integral part:
+* Integral part: The integral part of the PID controller minimizes the error when the error persists over some time.
+I kept the corresponding KD parameter very small as larger values decreased the controller's performance.
 * Differential part:

 ## Video
 I recorded a [video](https://github.com/rudi77/CarND-PID-Control-Project/blob/master/videos/final_settings.mp4) with my final settings.